trayveet/geodetic_utils/geotf/Readme.md

-Added support to amrl localization and visualization messages.

 New library for geodetic data.
 I name it geotf.
 For reference: From now on, geoframes are coordinate frames handled by geotf.
 TF frames are handled by regular tf.